ArshRai17/cool-anemone/content/music.md

 subtitle: 'Where my words fail, my music speaks'
 layout: page
 ---
 As an introspective singer-composer, I love a little quirk.
 I try to combine funk, blues, jazz, and rock with mellow Nepali folk and contemporary music.
 In February 2021, I released his first single, Yo Bato—a Nepali funk number with swanky bass lines, vocal harmonies, and punchy rhythm guitar.
 I love to compose music that gives a fresh perspective to listeners and an impression to ponder over.
-If you prefer listening to my songs first and reading the bio later, go ahead and check out my [compositions]().
+If you prefer listening to my songs first and reading the bio later, go ahead and check out my [compositions](#).

 > It's only when I am playing an instrument or singing, I can let go of everything else and just be in that moment.
 >
-> <cite>aRsh</cite>
+> <cite>Arsh</cite>

 I was born and brought up in Darjeeling, a picturesque town nestled in the foothills of the Himalayas; a town where music is an integral part of its people and culture.
 Hence, I learnt my affinity and passion for music from my youngest years.
 I used to sing in the school choir and regularly participated in musical plays.
 Rock and metal music was the fad in those days, and I grew up listening to bands like Extreme, Dream Theatre, Europe, Mr. Big, Gary Moore, Eric Clapton, Audioslave, RATM and RHCP, to name a few.
 We are talking about the 90s and mixtapes here.
 Walking to school instead of taking a cab and saving up my lunch money to buy cassettes of these bands was something I did routinely.
 I would then create mixtapes of my favourite songs and listen to them loud in his room or his walkman when he would be out-and-about.
 From a small-town boy mixing tapes, I am now making my own music, taking inspiration from the bands that listened to growing up, but I am still rooted in my background.
 I want to bring a mixed variety of styles that I experiment in my compositions and wish to timelessly combine various inspirations into seamless, catchy, and unique tunes.